MicrosoftDocs/power-automate-docs/articles/teams/overview.md

 # Use flows in Microsoft Teams

-Power Automate flows can be used in four scenarios with Teams.<!--Via Writing Style Guide, introduce tables with a period, not a colon.-->
+There are four scenarios in which you can create flows that run in Microsoft Teams.

 Scenario|Description
 --------|-------
-Create and manage flows with the [Power Automate App in Teams](./power-automate-teams-app.md) | Use the Power automate app in Teams to quickly and easily manage flows within Microsoft Teams |
+Create and manage flows with the [Power Automate app in Microsoft Teams](./power-automate-teams-app.md) | Use the Power Automate app to quickly and easily manage flows within Microsoft Teams. |
-Trigger [flows from Teams messages](../trigger-flow-teams-message.md).| In this scenario, you can create flows that are triggered when someone selects a Teams message.
-The flow can then run as any other flow you create.
+Trigger [flows from Microsoft Teams messages](../trigger-flow-teams-message.md).| In this scenario, you can create flows that are triggered when someone selects a Microsoft Teams message.
+These flows can then run just like any other flow you create.
-Use flows with [adaptive cards](../create-adaptive-cards.md).| Here, adaptive cards can be used as the trigger for flows.
+Use flows with [adaptive cards](../create-adaptive-cards.md).| Here, you can use adaptive cards to trigger flows.
 The full set of rich adaptive cards is available to you.
-Create flows from within the [Power Apps app in Teams](./create-flows-power-apps-app.md).|Use the Power Apps app in Teams to create flows that use [Project Oakdale](/powerapps/teams/overview).
-Project Oakdale is a built-in, low-code data platform for Teams that empowers users to build custom apps and workflows within Teams by using Power Apps and Power Automate.
+Create flows from within the [Power Apps app in Microsoft Teams](./create-flows-power-apps-app.md).|Use the Power Apps app in Microsoft Teams to create flows that use [Project Oakdale](/powerapps/teams/overview).
+Project Oakdale is a built-in, low-code data platform for Microsoft Teams that empowers users to build custom apps and workflows with Power Apps and Power Automate.

 ## Licensing